UPDATED: AUGUST 08, 2023 | 2 MIN READ

-The astronomical cost of serious natural disaster damage means it is important to select a home insurance policy that reflects the risks of living in your state.
-Make sure you know which phenomena are most likely to threaten the home where you live.
+The astronomical cost of serious natural disaster damage means selecting a home insurance policy that reflects the risks of living in your state is important.
+Make sure you know which phenomena are most likely to threaten your home.

-It is a tragedy to lose a home to fire, whether an electrical appliance, an unattended candle, or a nasty storm cause it.
+Losing a home to fire is a tragedy, whether an electrical appliance, an unattended candle, or a nasty storm causes it.
 Fire damage can be isolated or all-consuming, but it is often an expensive problem regardless.

 While you may be able to handle the damage from smaller fires through your own funds to avoid insurance premium hikes, it is important to have the right coverage in the case of a more dramatic event.